 Cristina & Lauren Read:Summer Days & Summer Nights: Twelve Love Stories by Stephanie Perkins, Leigh Bardugo, Francesca Lia Block, Libba Bray, Cassandra Clare, Brandy Colbert, Tim Federle, Lev Grossman, Nina LaCour, Veronica Roth, Jon Skovron, Jennifer E. Smith

-Also by this author: Anna and the French Kiss, Lola and the Boy Next Door, Isla and the Happily Ever After (Anna and the French Kiss, #3), There's Someone Inside Your House, Six of Crows, Crooked Kingdom (Six of Crows, #2), Lady Midnight (The Dark Artifices, #1), Queen of Air and Darkness (The Dark Artifices #3), The Bane Chronicles (The Bane Chronicles), Chain of Gold (The Last Hours, #1), Finding Yvonne, Hello, Goodbye, and Everything in Between, Windfall
+Also by this author: Anna and the French Kiss, Lola and the Boy Next Door, Isla and the Happily Ever After (Anna and the French Kiss, #3), There's Someone Inside Your House, Six of Crows, Crooked Kingdom (Six of Crows, #2), Lady Midnight (The Dark Artifices, #1), Queen of Air and Darkness (The Dark Artifices #3), The Bane Chronicles (The Bane Chronicles), Chain of Gold (The Last Hours, #1), Finding Yvonne, The Voting Booth, Hello, Goodbye, and Everything in Between, Windfall

 Published by St. Martin's Griffin on May 17th 2016

 Maybe it's the long, lazy days, or maybe it's the heat making everyone a little bit crazy.
 Whatever the reason, summer is the perfect time for love to bloom.
 Summer Days & Summer Nights: Twelve Love Stories, written by twelve bestselling young adult writers and edited by the international bestselling author Stephanie Perkins, will have you dreaming of sunset strolls by the lake.
 So set out your beach chair and grab your sunglasses.
 You have twelve reasons this summer to soak up the sun and fall in love.